Blac Chyna Trademark Denied And She Can’t Profit From Dream Kardashian’s Name

 Blac Chyna can’t trademark “Dream Kardashian” name either

 You may be thinking that since Blac Chyna’s trademark filing was denied that she can just go ahead and trademark her daughter Dream Kardashian’s name.
-After all that’s her daughter’s legal name.
+After all, that’s her daughter’s legal name.
 But no, Blac Chyna is blocked there too because the right to a trademark is not automatically inherited.
-It’s governed by the existing owners of the mark i.e Khloe, Kourtney and Kim Kardashian.
+It’s governed by the existing owners of the mark i.e Khloe, Kourtney, and Kim Kardashian.

 Blac Chyna posed for the 'Gram in a custom Shane Justin design ???? pic.twitter.com/J5XZZnBnrb